-Located in Greenwich Village Washington Square Park was crowed with street performers, artists, and tourists taking pictures of the stunning Washington Square Arch.
+Located in Greenwich Village, Washington Square Park was crowded with street performers, artists, and tourists taking pictures of the stunning Washington Square Arch.

 I sat on a park bench taking pictures while I admired the architecture of this park and the people in it.

 I’ve seen movies, TV shows and dozens of pictures of the arch before, but it was truly a beautiful site to see in person.

 Walking Greenwich Village

 The first time I walked this neighborhood was on my 2015 December trip to New York.

 I fell in love with the tranquility of this part of Manhattan.